 - organised group activities (e.g. public meetings, sporting events)

 - establishing infrastructure (e.g. telecommunications, pipelines, roads).

-The Department of National Parks, Recreation, Sport and Racing also issues permits for particular activities in plantation forests on state land.
+The Department of Environment and Science (Queensland Parks and Wildlife Service) also issues permits for particular activities in plantation forests on state land.
 This includes the activities listed above as well as:

 - scientific, research or educational activities

 - any activity located in both plantation forests or on other state land (e.g. state native forests, national parks).

 It is important for users of plantation forests to stay safe for the benefit of all visitors and commercial users.

 The State works with HQPlantations Pty Ltd to make plantation forests on state land as safe as possible for all visitors and users, and to maintain their environmental values.
 These areas can be endangered by illegal activities such as:

 - driving unregistered vehicles